basarat/typescript-async/03 async/README.md

 console.log(foo());
 ```

-The promise resolves to the value that is returned by the function.
+* The promise resolves to the value that is returned by the function.
+* Here the function returns the implicit return of all JavaScript functions *undefined*.
 ```js
 async function foo() {
 }